James-the-data-guy/Sales-Analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales performance of pizza sales over the past year.
+This data analysis project aims to provide insights into the sales performance of pizza over the past year.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations and gain a deeper understanding of the sales performance.

 ### Data Sources